-All vendors must follow regulations set by the State of Minnesota and the Minnesota Department of Agriculture as well as by the Market.
+All vendors must follow regulations set by the State of Minnesota through the Minnesota Departments of Agriculture and Health as well as by the Market.
+Bakers and preservers must register for a Cottage Foods license.

 Question: What days and times is the market open?

-Answer: We are open Saturday mornings in Cloquet from 9 to 12 noon (8 am set-up) starting the first Saturday in June (June 2nd, 2018) through the third Saturday in October (October 20th, 2018).
-On Tuesday afternoons we are open from 4 to 6 pm in Carlton starting the first Tuesday after the first Saturday in June (June 5th, 2018) and through the Tuesday before the third Saturday in October (October 16, 2018).
+Answer: We are open Saturday mornings in Cloquet from 9 to 12 noon (8 am set-up) starting the first Saturday in June (June 6th 2020) through the third Saturday in October (October 17th, 2020).
+On Tuesday afternoons we are open from 4 to 6 pm in Carlton starting June 16th, 2020 through October 13th, 2019.

 Question: Why aren't there any fresh corn, tomatoes or melons available in June or the first part of July?